hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

     1. Start by selecting "Xilinx > Program FPGA" in the top menu.
 Nothing to change on this window, select "Program" to load the bitstream onto the FPGA.
     2. Next, select "Run > Run As > Launch On Hardware (System Debugger)"
     3. Alternatively, select "Launch On Hardware (GDB)" to launch the application in debug mode where you will have the option to step through the program.
 Use this option when debugging your applications.

+## Prelab Questions

+1. What is an FPGA?
+2. What is a system-on-chip?
+Why is it different from your desktop computer system?
+3. What does soft-core IP mean?
+4. What does it mean to cross-compile a program?
+5. Why does it take so long to configure/build the Hardware portion of your system on the FPGA?
+6. How does the desktop computer program the FPGA, how does it monitor the FPGA?